melezhik/outthentic-dsl/README.md

 Code expressions are just a pieces of 'some language code' you may inline and execute **during parsing** process.

-By default, if *language* is no set Perl6 language is assumed.
+By default, if *language* is no set Perl language is assumed.
 Here is example:

     use Outthentic::DSL;